learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/github-and-git-ii/LECTURE.md

-# Advanced Github Topics - Full Lecture
+# Advanced GitHub Topics - Full Lecture

 ## SWBATs
-+ Understand how to collaborate in group projects with Github.
++ Understand how to collaborate in group projects with GitHub.
 + Add files with Git
 + Commit files with Git
 + Push changes to files up to GitHub using git